Scott Cochran

-Scott Cochran (born March 21, 1979) is an American college football coach who is the head football coach at West Alabama.
-Previously he served as the special teams coordinator and strength and conditioning coach for the Georgia Bulldogs from 2020 to 2023 and the strength and conditioning coach for the Alabama Crimson Tide from 2007 to 2019.
+Scott Cochran (born March 21, 1979) is an American college football coach who is currently the head football coach at West Alabama.
+Cochran previously served as the strength and conditioning coach for the Alabama Crimson Tide from 2007 until 2019, and later served as the strength and conditioning coach and special teams coordinator for the Georgia Bulldogs from 2020 to 2023.
 He has won eight national championships throughout his coaching career.

 Coaching career

-LSU
+Louisiana State University

-Scott began his coaching career at his alma mater Louisiana State University where he served as a graduate assistant from 2001 to 2002.
-In 2003 he was named an assistant strength and conditioning coach for the team and won his first national championship under Nick Saban.
+Cochran began his coaching career at the Louisiana State University Laboratory School, where he served as assistant strength and conditioning coach from 1998 to 2001.
+Cochran became a graduate assistant at his alma mater, Louisiana State University, that same year.
+In 2003, he was named an assistant strength and conditioning coach and won his first national championship under Nick Saban.

-Hornets
+New Orleans Hornets

-The New Orleans native began working for his hometown NBA team the Hornets in 2004 as an assistant strength and conditioning coach and remained there until the end of the 2006–07 season.
+In 2004, Cochran was hired as an assistant strength and conditioning coach for the New Orleans Hornets and remained there until the end of the 2006–07 season.

-Alabama
+University of Alabama

-In 2007 Scott reunited with Saban and became a part of his inaugural Alabama staff as the team's head strength and conditioning coach.
-There he won an additional five national championships and remained with the team until the end of the 2019 season after growing tension with coach Saban.
+In 2007, Cochran reunited with Saban and became a part of his inaugural Alabama staff as the team's head strength and conditioning coach.
+He won an additional five national championships, as well as the Samson Strength & Conditioning Coach of the Year Award, and remained with the team until the end of the 2019 season after growing tension with coach Saban.

-Georgia
+University of Georgia

-In 2020 Scott joined Kirby Smart’s Georgia coaching staff as the team's special teams coordinator.
+In 2020, Cochran joined the Georgia Bulldogs' coaching staff as the special teams coordinator under head coach Kirby Smart.
 Cochran was part of the Georgia staff that won the 2022 National Championship over Alabama.
 He won his second title with Georgia when they defeated TCU in the 2023 National Championship.

-On February 14, 2024, Scott resigned from the Georgia coaching staff and was replaced with Kirk Benedict.
+On February 14, 2024, Cochran resigned from the Georgia coaching staff, succeeded by Kirk Benedict.

-West Alabama
+University of West Alabama

 On February 3, 2025, Cochran was announced as the new head football coach at West Alabama.
-West Alabama started his first season off 5-0 before falling to a West Florida team that moved to 7-0 with their victory.
+West Alabama started his first season off 5–0 before falling to a West Florida team that moved to 7–0 with their victory.
+West Alabama proceeded to lose their remaining 4 games, to finish 5–4.

 Book

-On August 19, 2025, Hachette’s Center Street imprint published Cochran’s sports memoir and leadership book, Skull Session: Mastering the Mental Game in Sports, Work, and Life.
+On August 19, 2025, Hachette's Center Street imprint published Cochran's sports memoir and leadership book, Skull Session: Mastering the Mental Game in Sports, Work, and Life.

+Personal life

+Cochran and his wife, Cissy, have three children.